Universal energy-space localization and stable quantum phases against time-dependent perturbations: Localization as stability in LDPC codes

-Dynamical localization is a common phenomenon in spin glass~\cite{rademaker2020slow,PhysRevX-Metastable}.
+{\bf Dynamical stability.} Dynamical localization is highly nontrivial but can exist in spin glass~\cite{rademaker2020slow,PhysRevX-Metastable}.
 Most of the existing works discuss dynamics under static perturbations.
-In this section, we focus on time-dependent perturbations, which is a fundamentally different scenario.
-Nevertheless, using the method similar to Eq.~\eqref{eq:tTostatic}, the results can also be reduced to static perturbations.
+In this section, we focus on {\it time-dependent\/} perturbations, which is a fundamentally different scenario but has easy reductions to static perturbations.

-We consider a common and realistic scenario in a self-correcting quantum memory \cite{dennis2002topological} or other quantum devices: The system is initially an eigenstate $\ket{\psi(0)}$ of $H_C$, a good classical or quantum LDPC code.
-The state has an energy density $\varepsilon_0$ above ground energy and is near one codeword $\ket{\mathrm{w}_0}$, which represents an erroneous state with correctable errors.
-Then a time-dependent perturbation $V(t)$ is added and the state $\ket{\psi(t)}$ evolves under
+We consider a common and realistic scenario in a self-correcting quantum memory~\cite{dennis2002topological} or other quantum devices: The system is initially an eigenstate $\ket{\psi(0)}$ with energy $E_0$ of $H_C$, a good classical or quantum LDPC code with linear soundness.
+The state has an energy density $\varepsilon_0\equiv\frac{E_0-E_g}{n}$ above ground energy and is close to one codeword $\ket{\mathrm{w}_0}$ (see Fig.~\ref{fig:LDPC}), which represents an erroneous state with correctable errors.
+Then a time-dependent perturbation $V(t)$ is added and the state $\ket{\psi(t)}$ evolves under the Hamiltonian,

-How long can the evolving state $\ket{\psi(t)}$ stay near the original codeword $\ket{\mathrm{w}_0}$ and remain correctable?
-We will show below that by applying Theorem~\ref{thm:Energy-local}, we can rigorously prove that its dynamical localization time is exponentially long.
+We may ask: How long can the evolving state $\ket{\psi(t)}$ stay near the original codeword $\ket{\mathrm{w}_0}$ and remain correctable?
+Such stability under generic time-dependent perturbations is usually considered theoretically intractable, and we are not aware of any prior theoretical study on this question.
+Below, we show that by applying Theorem~\ref{thm:Energy-local}, we can rigorously prove that the erroneous state remains correctable for an exponentially long time.